Structured vs. Unstructured Pruning: An Exponential Gap: Main Results

-for some universal constant $C > 0$. \end{theorem} \begin{proofsketch} As neuron pruning may retain any number $k \in \{1, \dots, N_h \}$ of hidden units, we begin in \Cref{sec:union-bound} by controlling the probability of successful approximation uniformly over all possible pruned network sizes.
+\begin{proofsketch} As neuron pruning may retain any number $k \in \{1, \dots, N_h \}$ of hidden units, we begin in \Cref{sec:union-bound} by controlling the probability of successful approximation uniformly over all possible pruned network sizes.
 This is achieved via a union bound over $k$, which reduces the analysis to bounding, for a fixed $k$, the probability $p_k$ that a random network with $k$ hidden units $\varepsilon$-approximates the target.

 Our analysis is then based on tracking the evolution of \emph{breakpoints}—the locations at which ReLU activations of the hidden neurons change slope—along carefully chosen one-dimensional input families, as described in \Cref{sec:restriction-input}.
 When a high-dimensional ReLU network is restricted to such paths, both the target function and the approximating network reduce to piecewise-linear functions whose behavior is entirely determined by the number, location, and interaction of these breakpoints.
 Crucially, these breakpoints impose necessary conditions for approximation. \Cref{def:broken-bin} formalizes when a breakpoint induces a non-negligible approximation error.
 Lemma~\ref{lem:broken-bin-prevents-approx} shows that the presence of a breakpoint away from the target nonlinearity prevents $\varepsilon$-approximation, while Lemma~\ref{lem:breakpoint-necessary} establishes that at least one breakpoint must be placed within an $\varepsilon$-neighborhood of the target nonlinearity.
 Together, these results imply that successful neuron pruning requires introducing exactly one suitably aligned breakpoint and canceling all others.